 Boards must do the following:

-Develop, adopt, and modify their policies for the design and management of the delivery of CCS in a public process in accordance with TWC Chapter 802 Integrity of the Texas Workforce System rules
+Develop, adopt, and modify their policies for the design and management of the delivery of CCS in a public process in accordance with TWC Chapter 802 Integrity of the Texas Workforce System rules.

-Maintain written copies of the policies as required by federal and state law, and as requested by TWC, and make such policies available to TWC and the public upon request
+Maintain written copies of the policies as required by federal and state law, and as requested by TWC, and make such policies available to TWC and the public upon request.

 Rule Reference: §809.13

-Each Board must be aware that Board child care policies must be voted on and adopted in an open meeting, as required by Texas Government Code, Chapter 551 (Open Meetings Act), §802.1(f), and detailed in WD Letter 10-07, issued February 2, 2007, and titled “Adoption of Local Workforce Development Board Policies in Open Meetings” and subsequent issuances.
+Each Board must inform staff members that Board child care policies must be voted on and adopted in an open meeting, as required by Texas Government Code, Chapter 551 (Open Meetings Act), §802.1(f), and detailed in WD Letter 10-07, issued February 2, 2007, and titled “Adoption of Local Workforce Development Board Policies in Open Meetings” and subsequent issuances.

 B-302: Required Board Policies